citrusframework/citrus/src/site/_docs/modules.md

 Module providing utility classes and helper for Docker integration with Citrus.

+### citrus-kubernetes (JAR)

+Module providing utility classes and helper for Kubernetes integration with Citrus.

 ### citrus-rmi (JAR)

 Module providing client and server implementations for Java RMI integration with Citrus.